Frequently Asked Questions

 What is the philosophy of the school?

-At Painted Oak, we strive to build community, foster independence, and encourage creativity.
+At Painted Oak, our Core Values compel us to build community, foster independence, and encourage creativity.
 We are dedicated to providing innovative, nature-centered, place-based education in small, multiage classes drawing inspiration from the Reggio Emilia approach to develop a lasting appreciation for the natural world.
+We are a progressive school committed to promoting a new, reformed model of education; one that allows students to tap into their interests and talents, to direct their own learning under the guidance of supportive adults, and to be excited to learn!

 How much time do the children spend outside?
 Where do they go to the bathroom?